 This chapter analyzes the discourses that justify discrimination against men, coming from sources that include sexism and feminism.

 Sexism: The development of the modern misandric versions of sexism is examined, including 19th century views of men as “barbarians whose urges had to be leashed in by the forces of decency—meaning women—if civilization were to survive” (p.
 233), which it attributes to the joint interests of women and upper class men.
 Notions of chivalry and macho masculinity also lead to institutionalized belief systems where men’s comfort, health, and even lives are considered less important than women’s (p.
 238).
-Macho masculinity, with its aversion to men “complaining”, tends to oppose talking about men’s issues or especially seeing them as equality issues (p.
+Macho masculinity, with its aversion to men “complaining”, tends to oppose talking about men’s issues or seeing them as relevant for gender equality (p.
 306).

 Feminism: Certain influential varieties of feminism see women as the disadvantaged and discriminated gender (p.
 247).
 Thus the sole purpose of equality policy is women’s advancement (p.
 256) and men are largely reduced to the role of defendant (p.
 270).
 When faced with cases requiring a choice between promotion of equality and empowerment of women, many feminists reacted by rejecting equality as outdated or as a smokescreen for promoting men’s interests over women.
 Under these discourses, “the empowerment of women is more important than the advancement of gender equality in all contexts, including the matriarchal subsystem of the society” (pp. 259–260).
 That would apply even to women’s advantage in family courts and criminal courts (p.
 305).